oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 ## Task 2: Analyze data

 Now the fun part starts.
-All this time we were preparing the data and creating a dimensional model in AV.
+All this time we were preparing the data and creating a dimensional model in the form of an Analytic View (AV).
 We will start creating reports, and charts and start finding hidden patterns in the data.

 Next, let's learn how to navigate the analysis tool.